HOW MANY FIGHTERS HAVE DIED IN THE RING BOXING AND MMA

 Following the untimely and shocking death of the young up and coming boxer Patrick Day.
 I wanted to do a deep dive into the statistics to discover how many fighters have died in the ring, in both boxing and MMA?

 While obviously boxing and MMA are two different sports with two very different histories.
 And while there are several estimates, especially for boxing with the total number of deaths recorded since the 1890s, standing at approximately 1,604 back in 2011.
-And in MMA as things currently standing at 16 deaths since it’s inception the mid-1990s, but is that the full story?
+And in MMA as things currently standing at 16 deaths since its inception the mid-1990s, but is that the full story?

-Deaths in combat sports are sore topic for everyone involved, fans, fighters and promoters.
-Its an accepted part of the fight game that there will be deaths at some point along the way.
+Deaths in combat sports are a sore topic for everyone involved, fans, fighters and promoters.
+It’s an accepted part of the fight game that there will be deaths at some point along the way.
 In a full-contact sport where the aim is to overcome your opponent and secure a victory while adhering to the predefined rules.
 In simple terms, any way you cut it, it’s about hurting the other person.

 While MMA does offer fighters some flexibility to minimise the long term damage they can inflict.
-Either via debilitating leg kicks or submissions which force the opponent to give up.
+Either via debilitating leg kicks or submissions that force the opponent to give up.
 Boxing is more limited in the options open to fighters through which they can win the bout.